hunting for meteorites

 Details to note:

-2) An uneven shock vein crosses the front of the stone.
+2) An irregular shock vein crosses the right side of the stone.

-3) A large rusty spot is visible on the top of the stone.
+3) A large rusty spot is visible on the top of the stone, where an FeS inclusion oxidized.

 4) A large chondrule (light circle) is visible just to the right of the shock vein.